abridged/collabland-dev/docs/upstream-integrations/collab-actions/getting-started.md

 2. [Loopback Action template](https://github.com/abridged/collabland-hello-action/)
 3. [Python Action template](https://github.com/abridged/collabland-action-fastapi)

-Don't want to use a template?
-You can also build your own Collab Action from scratch.
-See [Build a Custom Collab Action](/docs/upstream-integrations/collab-actions/build-a-custom-action).
+If you don't want to use a template, you can create your own Collab Action from scratch.
+Check out [Build a Custom Collab Action](/docs/upstream-integrations/collab-actions/build-a-custom-action) for detailed instructions.

-The templates provide a basic structure for building custom Actions on top of the Collab.Land engine.
-Once your custom action is built, it can be run on a TestFlight mini-app within the Collab.Land QA bot to execute the business logic you've developed.
+The templates offer a basic framework for developing custom Actions using the Collab.Land engine.
+After building your custom Action, you can run it on a TestFlight mini-app within the Collab.Land QA bot to execute your business logic.

-You can install the Action on your Discord server and test your implementation end to end without any oversight or dependency on Collab.Land.
-This allows for efficient contribution and extension to Collab.Land without the overhead of manual setup.
+Once your Action is installed on your Discord server, you can test your implementation end-to-end without relying on Collab.Land.
+This approach streamlines the contribution and expansion of Collab.Land while eliminating the manual setup overhead.

-You can find more granular information on the template repositories, including how to run the Action locally, what interactions types are supported and more.
+The template repositories provide detailed information, such as how to run the Action locally, supported interaction types, and more.

 This guide will walk you through the process of setting up and testing your first Collab Action using the Express Action template.